nlpodyssey/spago/README.md

 You will soon find some tutorials on the [Wiki](https://github.com/nlpodyssey/spago/wiki/Machine-Learning-Framework).

-## Current Status
-We're not at a v1.0.0 yet, so spaGO is currently an experimental work-in-progress.
-It's pretty easy to get your hands on through, so you might want to use it in your real applications.
-Early adopters may make use of it for production use today as long as they understand and accept that spaGO is not fully tested and that APIs will change (maybe extensively).

-If you're wondering, I haven't used spaGO in production yet, but I plan to do the first integration tests soon.

 ## Project Goals

 <details><summary>Is spaGO right for me?</summary>
 <p>

 Are you looking for a highly optimized, scalable, battle-tested, production-ready machine-learning/NLP framework?
 Are you also a Python lover and enjoy manipulating tensors?
 If yes, you won't find much to your satisfaction here.

 [PyTorch](https://pytorch.org/) plus the wonders of the friends of [Hugging Face](https://github.com/huggingface) is the answer you seek!

 If instead you prefer statically typed, compiled programming language, and a **simpler yet well-structured** machine-learning framework almost ready to use is what you need, then you are in the right place!